ragavanayyadurai/TSA_EXP5/README.md

 # Ex.No: 05  IMPLEMENTATION OF TIME SERIES ANALYSIS AND DECOMPOSITION

 ### AIM:
-To Illustrates how to perform time series analysis and decomposition on the google stack price predictions
+To Illustrates how to perform time series analysis and decomposition on the Summer olympic medals.

 ### ALGORITHM:

 1.Load the dataset and inspect the columns and initial rows.
 2.Convert the 'Year' column to datetime format and set it as the index.
 3.Create the 'Total_Medals' column if it doesn't exist by summing 'Gold', 'Silver', and 'Bronze'.